Judiciary of Germany: Federal

 The Federal Constitutional Court (Bundesverfassungsgericht, or BVerfG) is the supreme constitutional court established by the constitution or Basic Law of Germany.
 Since its inception with the beginning of the Federal Republic of Germany, the court has been located in the city of Karlsruhe—intentionally in a certain geographical distance from the other federal institutions in Berlin (earlier in Bonn), Munich, and Frankfurt.

 The sole task of the court is judicial review, and it may declare any federal or state legislation unconstitutional, thus rendering them ineffective.
 In this respect, it is similar to other supreme courts with judicial review powers, like the Supreme Court of the United States; yet the Court possesses a number of additional powers, and is regarded as among the most interventionist and powerful national courts in the world.
 Unlike other supreme courts, the constitutional court is not an integral stage of the judicial or appeals process (aside from in cases concerning constitutional or public international law), and does not serve as a regular appellate court from lower courts or the Federal Supreme Courts on any violation of federal laws.

 The court's jurisdiction is focused on constitutional issues and the compliance of all governmental institution with the constitution.
 Constitutional amendments or changes passed by the Parliament are subject to its judicial review, since they have to be compatible with the most basic principles of the Grundgesetz (per the "eternity clause"), those being the principles of human dignity, unalienable human rights, democracy, republicanism, social responsibility, federalism and separation of powers.

 The court's practice of enormous constitutional control frequency on the one hand, and the continuity in judicial restraint and political revision on the other hand, have created a unique defender of the Grundgesetz since World War II and given it a valuable role in Germany's modern democracy.

 Personnel

 Professional judges

 The federal courts are administered by the federal government; all the other courts belong to a state and are administered by it.
 The independence of the judiciary that is laid down in the federal constitution (article 97 para.
 1) only refers to the judicial decision-making process of any individual judge, not to the judicial power as a whole.
 In line with this, the courts are administrative bodies subordinate to the respective department of justice, special rules only applying to the judicial decision-making process and the status of the judges.

-All professional judges are members of a common corps in that they are recruited through a common process and their career is governed largely by federal law.
+All professional judges are members of a common corps into which they are recruited through a common process and their career is governed largely by federal law.
 However, most judges are state (Länder) civil servants and follow state rules on legal education, appointment, and promotion.